reganmathew/MassiveReport/README.md

 # MassiveReport

-This repoository holds the experiment files and analysis code for the Tsuchiya lab's Massive Report Paradigm.
+This repository holds the experiment files and analysis code for the Tsuchiya lab's Massive Report Paradigm.